nicofraisse/piano-quiz/README.md

 ## About this project

-This project was designed & built in under 48 hours for the [Mintbean Careerhack Hackathon](https://www.mintbean.io/).
-It was [nominated first place](https://www.linkedin.com/posts/mintbean_100daysofcode-quiz-music-activity-6718598666141138944-c-ai)
+This project was designed & built in under 48 hours for [Mintbean Careerhack Hackathon](https://www.mintbean.io/).
+It was [nominated for first place](https://www.linkedin.com/posts/mintbean_100daysofcode-quiz-music-activity-6718598666141138944-c-ai)

 ## How to use

-The quiz can be difficult to answer for users without the knowledge of a musical instrument.
+The quiz can be difficult for users without knowledge of a musical instrument.
 However, the app UI should make it at least understandable for everyone.
 1. Choose a quiz to play.
 2. Press "Play" and listen to the notes.
 If you are on a mobile device, make sure you are not in silent mode.
 3. Try to reproduce the notes heard on the keyboard.
 There will be visual feedback (green/red) on the notes telling you if you've succeeded.